18 August 2026

 Employment Bank

-I do hope that Lord Milburn and the government will consider the ideas of
+I do hope that Alan Milburn and the government will consider the ideas of

 a "Job Bank" and "Employment Guarantee".
 These ideas are straight out of the Modern Monetary Theory (MMT) course-work manual, and may be peremptorily and prematurely dismissed as heterodoxy by conventional economists, or dismissed as too socialistic, by politicians (who will know their electorates but may not understand economics).